Francisrega/demos/vectorsearch/vector.md

 4. **In-database models** using ONNX for complete data locality

 The demo showcases approach #2, demonstrating how text is converted to vectors using built-in database functions.

+### **How this will benefit your stakeholders:**
+- **Lower TCO & complexity** - Do similarity search in the database alongside business data; avoid moving data to a separate vector store and the integration/security overhead that comes with it.
+- **Enterprise-grade by default** - Because AI runs inside Oracle Database, you inherit HA, performance, and security: Partitioning, RAC, Sharding, Exadata, Data Guard, TDE, Key Vault, Audit Vault, VPD, and more.
+- **Deploy anywhere you already run Oracle** - Cloud, on-prem, hybrid; VMs, containers, Kubernetes.
+A feature of Oracle Database 23ai.
+- **Ready now** - Load an embedding model via ONNX, generate vectors, and query with vector_distance() alongside SQL filters.
+- **RAG-ready** - Retrieve governed business context for LLMs to reduce hallucinations without retraining on sensitive data.
+- **Included** - AI Vector Search is a no-charge feature in every Oracle AI Database.

+AI in the database means less friction and more impact—sharper decisions, faster innovation, and momentum that compounds.

 ## Learn More